Nemexur/dotfiles/README.md

 ## Extra

-`scripts/dot-bootstrap` is a simple script that configures everything.
+`dot` is a simple script that configures everything.
 It is considered an alias for `ansible-playbook main.yml --ask-become-pass`.
 However, it additionally checks for gitconfig files.